toddcf/fzha/README.md

 - fadeInRight each button ONE AT A TIME, after a delay.
 (DO NOT use Waypoints, as there is no need to trigger something on scroll that is at the top of the page.)
 - Contain navbar contents inside a custom 1920px-wide, centered container.
 - Have contact form cover only half of the image on large screens.
+- Use Honda's preferred Avenir font for everything.
+(I didn't know about brand compliance before taking this job.)